chrisabbotthauxwell/ProductsService/README.md

 ```
 4. Open ProductsService swagger UI at `http://localhost:8080/swagger`
 4. Open OrdersService swagger UI at `http://localhost:8081/swagger`

+## Logging
+Dual-mode logging strategy for local debugging and deployment to Azure Container Apps, using `Microsoft.Extensions.Logging`.

+- Environment-based switching, driven by `ASPNETCORE_ENVIRONMENT` value.
+- All logs are structured as JSON for easy querying and analysis, using the ConsoleFormatter feature.
+- Log level is configurable by environment variable for both local and cloud.
+- Simple logging implemented.
+More complex logging could be implemented using [Serilog](https://serilog.net/)

+### Logging for local development

+- Console sink only.
+- Debug level logging for visibility of all levels of log output.
+- Fast, visible, and file-persistent logs with no cloud dependency.

+### Logging for Azure deployments
+- Console sink only.
+- Information level logging.
+- Centralized, queryable logs with correlation across services using Dapr Observability, Application Insights, and Azure Monitor for both logs and distributed tracing.
+- Dapr sidecars in ACA automatically export logs, metrics, and traces to Azure Monitor/App Insights.
+- For distributed tracing, logs should correlation IDs or trace context.
+This is supported by default when using Dapr and App Insights.
+No extra code is needed, console output must be JSON.

 # Code changes
 Trunk based development -> Commit changes to `main` and push to origin